- Interactive Media & Language Center

 - Modern Language Placement Exam (MLPE)

 - Faculty Resources

 The modern language requirement for most majors calls for 1) at least nine hours of courses in a modern language with six of those hours taken at Baylor; and 2) demonstrated competence in that language at the third semester (2310) level or higher.
 To take advantage of any previous preparation in a language, students should begin their study at a level consistent with that preparation.
 To that end, an appropriate score on the MLPE in French, German, or Spanish allows students who have studied any of these languages to register for a higher-level course in order to complete the requirement more quickly.
-For advanced placement in other languages, students should contact the division director for that language: Dr. Xin Wang (Arabic, Chinese, Japanese, Swahili, and Korean); Dr. Cristian Bratu (Italian); Dr. Jennifer Good (Russian); Dr. Frieda Blackwell (Portuguese).
+For advanced placement in other languages, students should contact the division director for that language: Dr. Xin Wang (Arabic, Chinese, Japanese, and Korean); Dr. Cristian Bratu (Italian); Dr. Leslie Harkema (Portuguese); Dr. Adrienne Harris (Russian).
 The MLPE is not required if you wish to register for a beginning course (1301) in French, German, Spanish, or any other language.
 Placement exams do not bear credit; therefore, a student does not receive credit for courses below the level into which he or she has tested based on the MLPE score alone.

 In addition to the MLPE, students may also place into higher language courses according to their scores on exams such as CLEP, AP, I.B., and SAT Subject Tests.
 Scores high enough on these exams will also earn Baylor credit for certain lower-level courses.
 For more information on credit by exam, visit this website.

 MLPE may be taken anytime from anywhere via the Internet.
 For current students, we strongly recommend you to take it before the registration period begins.
 For incoming students, we encourage you to take the exam before arriving for the New Student Orientation in June/July.
 The test results will be posted in the system within 24 hours.